clayton-halim/cs246e-notes/Notes/object_oriented_design.md

         |+ g()             |        |+ f()           |
         +------------------+        +----------------+
                  ^                          ^
-                 |                          |   // This inheritanc couole be private,
+                 |                          |   // This inheritance could be private,
                  +-------------+------------+   // depends on whether you want the adapter
-                               |                // to still support the old interfacec
+                               |                // to still support the old interface
                            +---------+
                            | Adapter |
                            +---------+    +----------+